-It’s been ten years since she passed on and we pay tribute to this amazing woman by sharing pieces of her life work which primarily was devoted to improving life for citizens of South Africa.
+The 1949 Durban Riots was one of the turning points in Fatima Meer’s life, listen as she explains how she worked through the aftermath in Cato Manor.
+It’s been eleven years since Fatima Meer has passed on and, as part of the 160-year celebration of Indian arrival in South Africa, we pay tribute to this amazing woman and struggle stalwart by sharing pieces of her life work which primarily, was devoted to improving life for citizens of South Africa.

 In 1949, the city of Durban and surrounds were shaken by the historic and painful incident of the Cato Manor Riots, the horror will never fade.
 At the cessation of the riots, Fatima threw herself into community work to improve relations between Indian and Zulu people in Durban.

-- ‘At The Edge’ And Other Cato Manor Stories
+- Watch ‘At The Edge’ And Other Cato Manor Stories tap here

 - Remembering The Durban 1949 Riots tap here